ai-bearing/ai-bearing.github.io/_posts/2023-04-03-strike-book.md

 ---
 layout: post
-title: "Book Notes: *The Strike that Changed New York*"
+title: "Book Notes: The Strike that Changed New York"
 permalink: "/posts/strike_changed_ny.html"
 ---
 I'm going to be using this place to store my outline for a reading assignment for one of my classes, where I'm reading *The Strike that Changed New York*, about the Ocean Hill-Brownsville crisis.